Smojii/WD-Hands-on-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+This project showcase Heros and Cards.

 Guiding Question:
 - What is the project